Multi-variate correlation and mixtures of product measures: Introduction

 TC and DTC retain one basic property of mutual information which is especially relevant to our work: if $X_i$ determines $Y_i$ for each $i$, then

-and similarly for DTC.
+and similarly with DTC in place of TC.
 In particular, TC and DTC are both non-negative.
-These facts are included in a more general family of inequalities discovered by Han~\cite{Han78}; see also~\cite{Fuj78}.
-Some other generalizations of mutual information, including McGill's interaction information and several others listed in~\cite{TimAlfFleBeg14,Crooks--mutinfnote}, lose this monotonicity property.
+This non-negativity is included in a more general family of inequalities discovered by Han~\cite{Han78}; see~\cite[Theorem 17.6.1]{CovTho06} for a textbook treatment.
+Some other generalizations of mutual information, including McGill's interaction information and several others listed in~\cite{Crooks--mutinfnote,TimAlfFleBeg14}, lose this monotonicity property.
 They can vanish for quite highly correlated random variables, depending on the nature of the correlation.
-This suggests that these other quantities do not admit a structure theory just in terms of product measures.

 However, TC and DTC are not the only non-negative measures of multi-variate correlation.
 On the contrary, they can be seen as the two simplest members of a large family, all obtained as the gaps in different entropy inequalities, and all non-negative as a result.
-These include the other inequalities from~\cite{Han78}, which in turn are all special cases of a more general inequality due to Shearer (also from about 1978, but first published in~\cite{ChungGraFraShe86}).
+These include the other inequalities from~\cite{Han78}, which in turn are all special cases of an inequality due to Shearer (also from about 1978, but first published in~\cite{ChungGraFraShe86}).
 Fujishige interpreted Han's inequalities using polymatroids in~\cite{Fuj78}, and explicitly investigated possible values for the gaps.
 Further refinements of Shearer's inequality have recently been investigated by Madiman and Tetali~\cite{MadTet10} and Balister and Bollob\'as~\cite{BalBol12}.
 We restrict attention to TC and DTC in most of this paper, but return briefly to those other inequalities in the final section.

 Beyond monotonicity, our specific interest in TC and DTC stems from previous structural results about those quantities.
 The TC of a joint distribution $\mu$ is equal to the Kullback--Leibler divergence between $\mu$ and the product of its marginals (see equation~\eqref{eq:TC-and-D} below).
 In this guise, it appears in Csisz\'ar's paper~\cite{Csi84} on generalizing Sanov's theorem and conditional limit theorems, and is implicitly at work in Marton's concentration inequality for product measures (see Section~\ref{sec:TC-and-prod} below).